OINKERS Biscuits Recipe… a little south in YOUR mouth Barbecue Sandwich Biscuit Bites with BBQ Gravy Dip

 To make GRAVY:

-Pour 1 bottle of your favorite vinegar based BBQ sauce into heavy-bottomed saucepan.
+Pour 1 pint of your favorite vinegar based BBQ sauce into heavy-bottomed saucepan.
 Bring to a boil; reduce to rolling simmer and continue cooking until reduced into thick sauce.
 Or, use your own recipe and reduce as well.
 If you use a sauce with little to no sweetener in the ingredients, add about 1 tablespoon per bottle (or per 1-2 cups of sauce) of any one of the following:

 • Honey